Saturday September 13, 2025 7 pm

 $25 at the door (cash only)

-(mostly) TRUE THINGS is a compelling evening of true stories - with a twist - told by a brilliant line-up of storytellers.
-Performers in this show will tell a story about a true experience from their own life, on the theme GAME ON!
 There is a game in the show as well.
 Some of the stories include subtle little lies.
 The audience gets to question the storytellers - who do not have to answer honestly, just to make the game even more fun - then votes for the person they think told it completely straight.
 There are prizes involved, if you can believe that.

 Jude Treder-Wolff, host/producer is a storyteller, comedian, singer/songwriter, and improviser performing in shows on Long Island, NYC, and around the country.
 She was recently featured on the Love Hurts podcast, Story District in Washington, D.C.
 Grapevine Storytelling in Washington, D.C., The Armando Diaz Experience at Magnet Theater in NYC, PBS Stories From The Stage, Funny Over 50 at West Side Comedy Club, Generation Women at Joe's Pub, RISK! live show and podcast multiple times and many others.
 Her solo show FASTER was featured in the 2024 New York Fringe Festival and performed at the off-Broadway Playhouse 46. www.judetrederwolff.com